turchenkoalex/kotlet/README.md

 Kotlet provides an interceptor functionality that allows you to intercept requests and responses.
 You can use interceptors to add custom logic before or after handling a request, such as logging, authentication, or error handling.

-To create an interceptor, implement the `kotlet.http.Interceptor` interface and override one of the following methods:
+To create an interceptor, implement the `kotlet.Interceptor` interface and override one of the following methods:
 `beforeCall`, `aroundCall` or `afterCall`.
 Then add the interceptor to the routing using the `use` or `install` method.

 #### Types of interceptors